Justin-Kwan/bit-image/readme.md

 ### Upload and Storage

 Bit-image is designed with a non-blocking web server that handles requests quickly.
-When images are uploaded by clients, Bit-image pulls the images' metadata from AWS S3 into PostgreSQL storage.
+After images are uploaded by clients directly to AWS S3, Bit-image pulls the images' metadata from S3 into PostgreSQL storage.

 A job is then published into the Beanstalkd queue notifying the Analysis service (within a seperate bounded context).

 A seperate maintained thread pool handles reading messages off the queue and calling the Image Analysis service to process long running jobs (extracting content within images using AWS Rekognition, and storing them as content labels in PostgreSQL).
 This allows users to search their images by content.

 ![Image description](docs/architecture/imageservice.png)